Russia's Lukoil confirms plan to list in Hong Kong

-HONG KONG (Reuters) - Russia’s No.2 oil producer NK Lukoil OAO (LKOH.MM) said on Tuesday that it plans a secondary listing in Hong Kong through the buyback of existing shares of more than $1 billion.
+HONG KONG, May 29 (Reuters) - Russia’s No.2 oil producer NK Lukoil OAO said on Tuesday that it plans a secondary listing in Hong Kong through the buyback of existing shares of more than $1 billion.

 Vice-President Leonid Fedun, who was speaking at a media briefing in Hong Kong, told reporters in Hong Kong that the company was in final talks to hire China International Capital Corp (CICC) and Renaissance Capital to handle the listing, without giving a timeframe.